About Oskar Espina Ruiz

 Espina Ruiz devotes much of his time to musical research.
-His work on Spanish Post-Romantic composer Julián Menéndez brought him the first prize of the International Clarinet Association Research Competition in 2006, later writing an article for the March 2007 issue of “The Clarinet” magazine, and led to the acquisition of one of Menéndez’s clarinets by the Metropolitan Museum of Art, for its Musical Instruments Galleries —currently on display at its permanent collection, including a photo and biography of Menéndez next to Benny Goodman’s.
+His work on Spanish Post-Romantic composer Julián Menéndez brought him the first prize of the International Clarinet Association Research Competition, later writing an article for “The Clarinet” magazine, and led to the acquisition of one of Menéndez’s clarinets by the Metropolitan Museum of Art, for its Musical Instruments Galleries —currently on display at its permanent collection, including a photo and biography of Menéndez next to Benny Goodman’s.

-In an effort to bring important works and revisions into the clarinet repertoire, in 2003 Espina Ruiz performed the South American premiere of the original Copland Clarinet Concerto, reconstructed from the manuscripts at the Library of Congress, and his orchestrations and adaptations include Ravel’s Sonate Posthume, Debussy’s String Quartet for woodwind quintet (with baritone sax), works by Arriaga, Sarasate, Turina, Granados and Falla, and Menéndez’s Clarinet Concerto No. 2.
+In an effort to bring important works and revisions into the clarinet repertoire, in 2003 Espina Ruiz performed the South American premiere of the original Copland Clarinet Concerto, reconstructed from the manuscripts at the Library of Congress.
+His orchestrations and adaptations for clarinet include Ravel’s Sonate Posthume and works by Arriaga, Falla, Granados, Guridi, Isasi, Sarasate, and Turina, as well as other arrangements such as Debussy’s String Quartet, for woodwind quintet (with baritone sax instead of horn), and his orchestration of Menéndez’s Clarinet Concerto No. 2.

-Born in Bilbao, Spain, his first musical training came at an early age performing on Basque folk instruments.
-He later pursued the traditional conservatory training as a clarinetist and often performed with the Bilbao Symphony, as its youngest member, at age sixteen.
-He came to New York City in 1991 to further his studies in clarinet and won the top clarinet prizes at the Olga Koussevitzky and Artists International competitions.
+Born in Bilbao, Spain, his first musical training came at an early age, performing on Basque folk instruments, a fipple flute and drum, or “txistu” and “tamboril.”
+He later pursued the traditional conservatory training as a clarinetist and often performed with the Bilbao Symphony, as its youngest sub, from age sixteen.
+He came to New York City in 1991 to further his studies in clarinet at Mannes School of Music, and later won the top clarinet prizes at the Artists International and Olga Koussevitzky international competitions.